-1.11 INSTITUTIONAL ARRANGEMENTS FOR SEA
+1.10 INSTITUTIONAL ARRANGEMENTS FOR SEA

-As indicated in Table 1.2, the government ministry developing or revising the PPP will usually be the lead agency for the SEA.
+As indicated in Table 1.2, the government ministry developing or revising the PPP will usually be the lead agency responsible for instigating an SEA.
 For renewable energy PPPs, this will normally be the ministry with a mandate for energy, or a sub-directorate specifically responsible.
 The lead agency will be responsible for conducting the SEA (usually through hiring consultants to undertake the technical work).
+However, increasingly, inter-agency steering committees are being established for SEAs to share responsibility and decision-making and to foster buy-in to the process - with the lead agency as the chair/convenor.
+In some situations, it has been found useful to establish an advisory committee in which representatives of the key authorities (executive staff), other authorities and NGOs are represented.

-Where there is a formal SEA system, usually prescribed by legislation and regulations (or their equivalent), a government agency will normally be designated as the 'competent authority' for SEA (usually a department within the ministry responsible for environmental affairs, or a specialist environmental protection agency) and will have responsibility to review and approve SEA reports.
+Where there is a formal SEA system, usually prescribed by legislation and regulations (or their equivalent), a government agency will normally be designated as the 'competent authority' for SEA (usually a department within the ministry responsible for environmental affairs, or a specialist environmental protection agency) and will have responsibility to develop guidelines and, in some countries, to review and approve SEA reports.
 Depending on the particularities of the legislation/regulations, such competent authorities may also be designated to issue approvals or authorisations (normally in writing and possibly notified in the government gazette (or equivalent).
 To ensure close integration of social, labour and health issues, multiple ministries may require to be consulted and coordinated early in the SEA process.